tugbaesat/movie-project/README.md

 ## Features: 📖

 ### Navbar
-A universal navbar (it appears on every page) to the home page that includes buttons that go to the following pages:
+An universal navbar (it appears on every page) to the home page that includes buttons that go to the following pages:

 - Home button, takes you to the home page